 Relax before going to sleep by meditating or practicing yoga for 20-30 minutes to reduce cortisol levels, lower blood pressure, and strengthen immunity.

 Hormone balance can also be affected by estrogen dominance due to exposure of xenoestrogens (synthetic estrogens found in man-made products like birth control pills that get into our waterways).
-This increases body fat and decreases muscle and bone mass especially around the waistline (menopause weight gain).
+They and other chemicals are considered endocrine disruptors because of their potential to affect our hormone balance (19).

-For this reason, avoid plastics, non-stick cookware, pesticides, herbicides (found in weed killers), chlorine (in swimming pools), and most beauty products including shampoo/conditioner/soaps.
+For this reason, try to avoid plastics, non-stick cookware, pesticides, herbicides (found in weed killers), and harsh chemicals in cleaning products.
 Instead use glass for storage, stainless steel water bottles, natural ingredients like baking soda or lemons to clean surfaces, etc.

 The Bottom Line

-Hormonal imbalance can result in a variety of health conditions including PCOS, thyroid disease, diabetes, infertility, and blood sugar disorders.
+Hormonal imbalance is involved in a variety of health conditions including PCOS, thyroid disease, diabetes, infertility, and blood sugar disorders.
 A diet high in processed foods and foods with additives can cause inflammation which may affect hormone levels while a whole food diet rich in fruits, vegetables, and healthy fats helps reduce chronic inflammation.

 This article is intended for general informational purposes only and does not address individual circumstances.
 It is not a substitute for professional advice or help and should not be relied on to make decisions of any kind.
 Any action you take upon the information presented in this article is strictly at your own risk and responsibility!